Code0x58/modello/README.md

  * work out patterns for labels/names on symbols so they render nicely
  * for mypy, consider getting value from or removing it
  * implement a first attempt at nested models (named, rather than lists, which would be nice)
+ * think about the possibility of symbolic (instance) dummies to allow live updates to system rather than modello instantiation being final